 The Spring Bay Mill has been transformed into a world class venue and is committed to people, community and cultures.
 The Landscape has been replanted with more than 25,000 endemic plants including many rare and threatened species.

-Collectively, this artwork will showcase many aspects of the horticultural excellence created on this site.
+Collectively, this artwork showcased many aspects of the horticultural excellence created on this site.

 2021/22: Botaniko was honoured to be granted access to the magnificent gardens of Government House, Hobart, to paint and document some of the plants of significance from the earliest garden development, commemorative plantings by distinguished visitors and former Governors through to the more contemporary plantings.